On finite generation of the Johnson filtrations: Finite generation for central series of [n] -groups

 \begin{remark} It is reasonable to consider making a different definition, which would define the complexity of $g \in \Gamma$ instead to be the smallest $c$ such that $g$ lies in a \emph{conjugate} of $\Gamma_I$ for some $I \subseteq [n]$ with $\abs{I}=c$.
 However, the above definition works better in our proofs. \end{remark}

+Our result is then as follows.
+Recall that the conditions of being transitive and weakly commuting were defined in Definition \ref{definition:threeproperties}.

 \begin{proposition} Let $\Gamma$ be a transitive weakly commuting $[n]$-group and let $S$ be a generating set for $\Gamma$.
-Set $c=\max\Set{$\comp(s)$}{$s \in S$}$.
-The following then hold. \begin{compactenum}[label=(\alph*)] \item The graph $X_m(\Gamma)$ is connected whenever $2m+c \leq n$. \item If every element of $S$ is good, then $X_m(\Gamma)$ is connected whenever $2m+c-1 \leq n$. \end{compactenum} \end{proposition} \begin{proof} The proof follows the same outline as the proof of Proposition~\ref{prop:BPgraph}, though there are some minor differences.
+Set $c=\max\Set{$\comp(s)$}{$s \in S$}$, and for some $m \geq 1$ assume that either of the following two conditions hold: \begin{compactenum}[label=(\alph*)] \item $2m+c \leq n$, or \item $2m+c-1 \leq n$ and every element of $S$ is good. \end{compactenum} Then $X_m(\Gamma)$ is connected. \end{proposition} \begin{proof} The proof follows the same outline as the proof of Proposition~\ref{prop:BPgraph}, though there are some minor differences.
 Without loss of generality, we can assume that $S$ is symmetric, i.e.\ that for all $s \in S$, we also have $s^{-1} \in S$.
-Fix some $I \subseteq [n]$ with $\abs{I}=m$.
-Our goal is to show that any two vertices of $X_m(\Gamma)$ can be connected by a path.
-We begin with the following special case of this.
+We must prove that there is a path in $X_m(\Gamma)$ between $\Gamma_{[m]}$ and any other vertex.
+Since $\Gamma$ is transitive, it acts transitively on the vertices of $X_m(\Gamma)$.
+It is thus enough to prove that for all $g \in \Gamma$, there is a path in $X_m(\Gamma)$ from $\Gamma_{[m]}$ to $(\Gamma_{[m]})^{g}$.